MGH Global Health, Department of Medicine

 - Dedicated, US-based ambulatory training

-- Ten months of international rotations, at least three of which are spent at the Global Primary Care Program’s partner site in Uganda.
+- Ten months of international rotations, at least four of which are spent at the Global Primary Care Program’s partner site in Uganda.

 For more information please visit: